 Why choose Mumby by Mamella teethers?

-Our playful teethers for babies three months and over are designed and proven to stimulate baby’s senses and develop their hand-to-eye coordination via the in built rattle to shake, What’s more, all our Mamella teethers come in a choice of colours for boys and girls, Pink, Green & Blue.
+Our playful teethers for babies three months and over are designed and proven to stimulate baby’s senses and develop their hand-to-eye coordination.
+What’s more, all our Mamella teethers come in a range of colours, Pink, Green, Blue & Orange.
 The self-soothing textured teething toys, made from BPA free non- toxic silicone, are soft enough to relieve teething pain and just the right size for little hands

 How do I clean Mumby teething toys?